highchair/artinruins-com/_property/east-side-train-tunnel.md

 images:
   - url: es-train-tunnel-benefit-st-01.jpg
     caption: 'Postcard view of train tunnel entrance under Benefit St — First Baptist Church can be seen on the far right and the First Church of the Scientist, Meeting Street, center top.
 Edward Ozog Photograph Collection, Providence Public Library'
+    alt: 'The visible entrances to this tunnel are concrete and not very much to look at.'
   - url: es-train-tunnel-benefit-st-02.jpg
     caption: 'Postcard view of tunnel towards Benefit Street from the tracks.
 Edward Ozog Photograph Collection, Providence Public Library'
   - url: es-train-tunnel-benefit-st-03.jpg